 The chief executive officer and chairman of the board of directors positions are held by Shane J. Schaffer.
-Dr. Schaffer currently beneficially owns, after giving effect to the Reorganization Merger, approximately 11.31% of the voting power of our common stock, or 8.80% after the closing of this offering.
+Dr. Schaffer currently beneficially owns approximately 11.31% of the voting power of our common stock, or 8.56% after the closing of this offering.
 Periodically, our Board of directors assesses these roles and the board of directors leadership structure to ensure the interests of Cingulate and our stockholders are best served.
 Our board of directors has determined that its current leadership structure is appropriate.
 Dr. Schaffer, as one of our founders and as our chief executive officer and chairman, has extensive knowledge of all aspects of Cingulate, our business and risks.